Saturday, February 28, 2026 2:19 PM IST

 The Waqf (Amendment) Act has elicited varied responses from different quarters:

-• Opposition Parties: Leaders from the party and other opposition groups have criticized the Act, arguing that it infringes upon the religious rights of Muslims and could be used to seize historically significant religious properties lacking formal documentation.
+• Opposition Parties: Leaders from the Congress party and other opposition groups have criticized the Act, arguing that it infringes upon the religious rights of Muslims and could be used to seize historically significant religious properties lacking formal documentation.

-• Muslim Organizations: Groups like the All India Muslim Personal Law have expressed concerns that the Act violates Islamic principles, which require Muslims to manage waqf properties.
+• Muslim Organizations: Groups like the All India Muslim Personal Law Board have expressed concerns that the Act violates Islamic principles, which require Muslims to manage waqf properties.

 • Civil Society: Activists warn that the law could marginalize Muslims further and set a precedent that might threaten other communities in the future.